ErinCoughlan/cs-submission-site/README.md

    we should probably set it to an empty string.
  * Angular assumes dates/times are in GMT and attempts to localize them, even if they are already localized.
+ * There is no validation when editing an assignment to see if the user entered in a valid date.
+A possible improvement for this would be to create custom editable inputs to use with jEditable, such as the yes/no toggle for partners.